Summer Intensive History Graduate Program for Teachers

 The only required course in the program is historiography, but at least eighteen hours of your coursework must be at the 600 level or above and must include at least two colloquia and one seminar.
 There is also a research requirement, which most students complete by taking a second seminar or HST 791 (Graduate Research).

 I am a teaching professional.
-Why is the History summer intensive graduate program right for me?
+Why is the Summer Intensive History Graduate Program for Teachers right for me?

-The History summer intensive graduate program was conceived with teachers in mind.
-Because the session takes place over six weeks in the summer, you can concentrate on teaching during the school year and then devote yourself fulltime to your graduate studies in the summer months.
-Your coursework will focus on topics drawn from the teaching standards for grades 6-12, so you will have lots of material from which to draw as you create your own lesson plans.
+The Summer Intensive History Graduate Program for Teachers was conceived with working teachers in mind.
+The courses are offered in a synchronous, online format, so that you can enjoy the energy and intellectual rigor of interactive graduate classes without the hassle of a commute.
+And because the courses are offered after most schools have let out for the summer, you can concentrate on teaching during the school year and then devote yourself fulltime to your graduate studies in the summer months.
+Your coursework will focus on topics in the teaching standards for grades 6-12, so you will have lots of material from which to draw as you create your own lesson plans.
 And, because the program brings together dedicated teaching professionals from around the country, you and your classmates will have ample opportunity to share ideas about how to make the material you are learning in the summer come alive in your own classrooms in the fall.

 I'm not a teacher.
-Does the History summer intensive graduate program make sense for me?
+Does the Summer Intensive History Graduate Program for Teachers make sense for me?

 Can courses in CMU's Teacher Education Program count toward my History graduate degree?